HITEC University: Journals and magazines

 The library has a good collection of periodicals and all leading newspapers: seven daily national newspapers (three Urdu and four English) including Dawn Business Recorder, etc. The library has national magazines of computers, general and current affairs.

 Digital Library

 To meet the information requirements of students and researchers with the provision of quality scholarly materials, there is an information-based electronic Digital Library.
 Access to all these resources is free from within the HITEC University Digital Library.

 Islamic Library

-Adjacent to the university masjid, a separate library for Islamic and religious books is situated.
+Adjacent to the university mosque, a separate library for Islamic and religious books is situated.

 Online Readiness

 HITEC University was assessed 100% ready for online preparedness by Higher Education Commission of Pakistan to conduct classes during the lock down period.
 Assessment was carried out by a third party engaged by the Higher Education Commission of Pakistan.